Why do Freemasons wear aprons?

 For example, they gave it a convenient, knee-length shape and also started using soft fabrics in it like silk, satin, and velvet.
 It didn’t only reduce the weight, but also made the Freemasons feel more comfortable.

 In order to make the aprons more lavish, the corners of it were trimmed to give it a more circular line.
 However, in the late 18th century, they also changed the mode of wearing too.
 The Masons started wearing it upside down.

 This major change especially happened in the era of Modern Masons, as they wanted to appear contemporary while keeping their association with the stonemasons.

 They also started fastening it around their abdomen to stop its downward dangling, as they felt it gives the spectators a feeling that they are the working masons, not the modern Freemasons.

-The recent decorative aprons with all the symbols, which you are seeing today, were shaped and designed at the beginning of the 20th century.
+The recent decorative aprons, with all the symbols, which you see today, were shaped and designed at the beginning of the 20th century.

 It was a revolutionary time, not only for the fashion industry but for Freemasons too.

 The Freemasons used more embroidery in their apron for ornamentation purposes.
 There were some small changes also for distinction.

 For example, they introduced purple edging in the aprons for the Grand Officers and light blue for the Master Masons in their lodges.